 How Much Is It?

-.
-They hope to have 600,000 installed by 2030 – 400,000 of which are to be retrofitted in existing homes.
-In order to assist with this aim, the SEAI are offering a grant of €6500 and an additional €200 for a technical assessment.
+They hope to have 600,000 installed by 2030 – 400,000 of which will be retrofitted in existing homes.
+To assist with this aim, the SEAI are offering a grant of €6500 and an additional €200 for a technical assessment.

 Learn more and book your technical assessment today.
 Call us on 042 9749322